Special drawing rights: Daily valuation

 Because of fluctuating exchange rates, the relative value of each currency varies continuously, as does the value of the XDR.
 The IMF sets the value of the XDR in terms of United States dollars every day.
 The latest United States dollar valuation of the XDR is published on the IMF website.
-For example, on 31 January 2021, the value was USD$1.44080, and on 22 June 2021, the value was USD$1.426480.
+For example, on 31 January 2021, the value was USD1.44080, and on 22 June 2021, the value was USD1.426480.

 Allocations

 XDRs are allocated to member countries by the IMF.
 A country's IMF quota, the maximum amount of financial resources that it is obligated to contribute to the fund, determines its allotment of XDRs.
 Creating a new allocation requires 85% of the votes in the SDR Department of the IMF.
 All IMF member countries are represented in the SDR Department, but this is not a one country, one vote system; voting power is determined by a member country's IMF quota.
 For example, the United States has 16.7% of the vote as of 2 March 2011.
 This means the United States has a de facto veto on all new XDR allocations, it is currently the only country that does.

 Allocations are not made on a regular basis and have only occurred on rare occasions.
 The first round took place because of a situation that was soon reversed, the possibility of an insufficient amount of U.S. dollars because of U.S. reluctance to run the deficit necessary to supply future demand.
 Extraordinary circumstances have, likewise, led to the other XDR allocation events.
 For example, during the 2008 financial crisis, XDR 182.6 billion was allocated to "provide liquidity to the global economic system and supplement member countries’ official reserves".
 The 2011 allocations were to low-income member countries.
+The 2021 allocation was in the aftermath of the COVID19 pandemic.